fxnnxc/gitbook_research/README.md

 # Bumjin's Research History

-Hi all, this gitbook is for my research.
+Hi all, this is personal repository to store the contents that i've learned